tidyverse/tidyverse.org/content/blog/2020-05-dplyr-1-0-0-last-minute-additions/index.markdown

 tags:
   - dplyr
 description: >
-    Learn about two last minute additions to dplyr 1bl.0.0: a chattier `summarise()` with more options for controlling grouping of output, and new row manipulation functions inspired by SQL.
+    Learn about two last-minute additions to dplyr 1.0.0: a chattier `summarise()` with more options for controlling grouping of output, and new row manipulation functions inspired by SQL.
 photo: